iatkin/leaflet-svgicon/README.md

 If "color" and "iconOptions" are specified, "iconOptions.color" is set to "color".

 ## Advanced Customization
+### Modifying the icon's shape
 The body of the icon is drawn using an SVG path.
 The shape may be changed by replacing the *_createPathDescription* method of L.DivIcon.SVGIcon to return a different path description i.e. the path drawing instructions.
 Please see the Mozilla Developer Network's [SVG Path Tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) for more information on SVG paths.

 This repository includes an example L.DivIcon.SVGIcon.RhombusIcon subclass and accompanying convenience L.Marker.SVGMarker.RhombusMarker subclass.

+### Disabling the icon's inner circle or text
+By default, the icon has a semi-transparent body with an opaque white circle in order to increase visibility and allow for a small amount of easily legible text.
+If you don't need the circle, the simplest way to exclude it is to set "circleRatio" to 0 which will result in a circle with a radius of zero.

+If you will be creating a large number of icons or writing a subclass that doesn't need either the circle or displayed text, generating the circle and text elements can be disabled entirely by either modifying *_createCircle*/*_createText* to return an empty string or modifying *_createSVG* to exclude calling the creation method for the unneeded elements.